near/NEPs/specs/RuntimeSpec/Actions.md

 DeleteActionMustBeFinal
 ```

-- If the account still has locked balance, the following error will be returned
+- If the account still has locked balance due to staking, the following error will be returned
 ```rust
 /// Account is staking and can not be deleted DeleteAccountStaking { account_id: AccountId }